Joimer/minesweeper/README.md

 ## Building and running

 You are going to need npm installed on the system to get dependencies and run the program.
 While being on the root folder, run `npm install`.
-After that, you can play by just running `npm run`.
+After that, you can play by just running `npm start`.

 ## Considerations during development